Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     fifo_depth(net1)=1024;
     ```

-    **Note:** When the FIFO depth is large, the design uses the DMA FIFO. _Do not_ set the FIFO depth to larger than (_or equal to_) 8192 for a single DMA FIFO.
+    **Note:** When the FIFO depth is large, the DMA FIFO is used. _Do not_ set the FIFO depth to larger than (_or equal to_) 8192 for a single DMA FIFO.

 - The kernel is not well-pipelined.
-As well as increasing the loop count to deal with more data, add more instructions in the loop body and add a `__restrict` keyword to the ports to make the tool schedule instructions more freely.
+As well as increasing the loop count to deal with more data, more instructions should be added in the loop body and a `__restrict` keyword should be added to the ports to make the tool schedule instructions more freely.
 The optimized code for `aie_dest1` is as follows:

-    ```cpp
+    ```
 	using namespace adf;
 	__attribute__ ((noinline)) void aie_dest1(input_buffer<int32,extents<1024>> & __restrict in,
         output_stream<int32> * __restrict out, output_buffer<int32,extents<1024>> & __restrict outm){